 Startups and young businesses often need extra funding to grow and expand.
-However, their limited credit history and time in business makes it difficult for them to be able to get traditional business loans and the business owner might not want to risk losing major personal assets by pursuing secured financing options, which leaves limited financing options for small businesses starting from scratch.
+However, their limited credit history and time in business makes it difficult for them to qualify for traditional business loans.
+Additionally, small business owners might not want to risk losing major personal assets by pursuing secured financing options, which leaves limited financing options for small businesses starting from scratch.

 Equity financing is a way for businesses to get the funding they need without dealing with strict loan terms or debt repayment.
 Equity financing exchanges a stake of ownership in your company in return for upfront funding.
-Unlike many other types of business financing, equity financing is actually best suited for startups and young businesses.
+Unlike many other types of business financing, equity financing is often best suited for startups and young businesses.

 What Is Equity Financing?

 Equity financing is an investment practice that exchanges a percentage of ownership in your company in return for a lump sum investment in your business, which is based on your current valuation.
-This is vastly different from other types of business financing in the sense that you don’t go into debt and there’s nothing for you, the business owner, to repay.
-Instead, you raise money for your business by selling shares of your business to investors, who then become part owners in your business.
+This is vastly different from other types of business loans, like debt financing, in the sense that you don’t take on any debt by accepting the investment.
+Instead, you raise money for your business by selling a percentage of ownership to investors, who then become part owners in your business.

 Pros and Cons of Equity Financing

 Remember, seeking equity financing does involve giving up some level of control of your business so you have to be very selective about who you choose to accept money from.
 If your business encounters some difficulties or you have disagreements about the direction of the company, it can place a strain on the relationships between investors.
 Keep this in mind if you plan on asking close friends or family to invest in your business, and make sure you fully trust your to-be partners before signing an agreement with established investors.